Care in the bathroom

 For older children, there are also mobile standing and shower aids that support the child in an upright position during the shower.
 These devices offer excellent flexibility and freedom of movement and help to stabilize the child during care.

 We have the wave bathing lounger.
-It can be adjusted to suit individual needs and offers great stability for our son with GMFCS V.
+It's easy to adjust individually and offers great stability for our son with GMFCS V.

 However, it only stands in the bath and unfortunately cannot be moved up and down.
 As long as our son is still small, we can lift him up easily, but for older children this is certainly no longer an ideal solution.